-Charlottesville's real estate landscape is undergoing its most significant shift in a decade.
-With the 2026 opening of the UVA Virginia Guesthouse and the completion of the city’s massive middle school modernization, neighborhoods like Belmont, Venable, and Greenbrier are seeing a surge in demand.
-As median prices stabilize around 515,000 dollars, savvy buyers are looking toward Crozet and North Albemarle for value.
-Here is your definitive guide to navigating the 2026 Central Virginia housing market.
+Charlottesville's real estate market is changing faster than it has in ten years.
+The UVA Virginia Guesthouse opens in 2026.
+At the same time, the city finishes its big middle school update.
+Because of this, neighborhoods like Belmont, Venable, and Greenbrier are in high demand.
+Recent CAAR / CVR MLS reports show median sale prices in the Charlottesville area are between $500,000 to $530,000.
+Smart buyers are now looking at Crozet and North Albemarle for better value.
+Here is your clear guide to the 2026 Central Virginia housing market.

 Infrastructure and Investment: The Emmet-Ivy and West Main Corridors